 Our eight bedrooms are designed to be a space of safety, rest, and comfort.
 Every girl who walks into our safehome gets to choose her own uniquely decorated bedroom.
 When she enters, she is greeted with a welcome basket full of personal care items and goodies to make her feel loved and special.

 We provide the opportunity for girls to continue their education onsite in our safehome.
-Our classroom is equipped with the technology and tools to take a trauma-informed apporach and meet individual learning needs.
-Each participant is enrolled in an online curriculum and receives support from our staff and tutors to help her acheive her educational goals.
+Our classroom is equipped with the technology and tools to take a trauma-informed approach and meet individual learning needs.
+Each participant is enrolled in an online curriculum and receives support from our staff and tutors to help her achieve her educational goals.

 Our commercial grade kitchen allows plenty of space for participants to have fun learning basic cooking and baking skills.
-Our full-time cook works in conjuction with our nutitionist to preapre healthy meals and snack options to encourage choices and a healthy relationship with food.
+Our full-time cook works in conjunction with our nutritionist to prepare healthy meals and snack options to encourage choices and a healthy relationship with food.

 Sharing meals together is an opportunity for building connection and deepening relationships.
 This is why our table is big enough for staff and participants to sit and eat together.

 This cozy area is reserved for relaxation and fun!
 Participants can snuggle up on the couch with their favorite weighted stuffed animal or gather together to watch a movie or play games.
 This space is also where spiritual and personal growth takes place, like Bible studies and reading.